canonical/charmed-aether-sd-core/docs/how-to/deploy_sdcore_production.md

   - 16 cores server CPU, supporting AVX2 and RDRAND and PDPE1GB instructions
   - 64 GB of RAM
   - 1 1Gb NIC (with 1 static IPv4 address configured, with internet access)
-  - 2 10Gb NIC or faster (connected to access and core networks, but unconfigured)
+  - 2 10Gb NIC or faster (connected to access and core networks, but not configured)
   - Ubuntu Server 24.04 installed and up to date

 - Static IP addresses
   - 1 management IP address configured on the 1Gb NIC
-  - 4 IP addresses reserved on the management subnet, unconfigured
+  - 4 IP addresses reserved on the management subnet, not configured
   - 1 access IP address, on a subnet with a router to the gNodeB subnet
   - 1 core IP address, on a subnet with a router to the Internet